stoqs/stoqs/README.md

 The first time the latter is executed a default database is created and tests are executed.
-Once you see `... [emperor] vassal /etc/uwsgi/django-uwsgi.ini is ready to accept requests` you can visit the site at https://localhost &mdash; it uses a self-signed certificate, so your browser will complain.
+Once you see `... [emperor] vassal /etc/uwsgi/django-uwsgi.ini is ready to accept requests` you can visit the site at https://localhost &mdash; it uses a self-signed certificate, so your browser will complain and you will need to add an exception.
 (The nginx service also delivers the same app at http://localhost:8000 without the cerificate issue.)

 The default settings in `template.env` will run a production nginx/uwsgi/stoqs server configured for https://localhost.
 To configure a server for intranet or public serving of